 Under this a story follows as there have been thousands.
 Many of them have been forgotten.
 It was sent to me from Australia by somebody whose father was in the valkenburg resistance, too.
 It reminds us of the innumerable people who have shown commitment for the many small but also big daily underground activities.
 Sometimes something goes wrong.
 Particularly on these occasions they risked their lifes.

 March 25th, 1932.
 The limestone caves Bronsdalgroeve and the Vlaberg on Geulweg, Meerssen-Geulhem.
-In this subterranean part of the limestone quarry the provisional hostel for people to hide (“divers inn”) was located during the war.
+Towards the end of the war, in this subterranean part of the limestone quarry a German workshop for the revision of aircraft engines was set up here.
+In the vicinity of this underground part of the limestone quarries was the provisional hostel for people to hide (“divers inn”).

 The youngest sister (Carla) of Pierre Schunck told that once their father Peter, the owner of the quarry and the cave, should guide a group of Germans through the enterprise.
 He knew about the divers inn.
 When the Germans wanted to visit the cave too, he struck with a stick a few pieces of limestone from the ceiling and said, “We can not go on here, because of the risk of collapse!”